 A context menu for the selected allows traversal from the selected note using any outbound basic or text link.
 The destination note is selected but does not take focus.
 The context note also allows the selected note to be deleted.

 It is possible click-drag from any note to another note and create a new link.
 Or, by dragging a link to a blank part of the view and releasing the cursor, a new linked note is created.
 The Link creation dialog opens allowing the new note to be named, before the other dialog controls are configured.
 If not named the note is called 'untitled'.
-If you change your mind and don’t name the new note, the newly-created note and its link are automatically deleted.
+If you change your mind and do not name the new note, the newly-created note and its link are automatically deleted.

 Existing links, for the selected note, can be reviewed/edited using the Browse Links dialog.